-- 2. Leave the Port Forwarding radio button selected as the service type. - In the Service Name list, select the service name.If the service does not appear in the list, see Add a Custom Service on page 69 - 4.
+- 2. Leave the Port Forwarding radio button selected as the service type. - In the Service Name list, select the service name.
+If the service is not in the list, see Add a Custom Service on page 75 - 4.
 Fill in the Server IP Address field - 5.
 Click Add.